wojcikp/go-weather-go/README.md

 After calculations are complete, the results are available in JSON format at: http://localhost:8081/scores.
 ### How to Run the App
 To run the app, ensure you have Git and Docker installed on your computer.
-1. Open a terminal and clone the repository to a directory of your choice:
+1. Open a terminal and clone the repository to a directory of your choice:<br>
 `git clone https://github.com/wojcikp/go-weather-go.git`
 2. Navigate to the newly created directory: `cd go-weather-go`
-3. Start the app using Docker Compose: `docker-compose up` *Note: Ensure that ports **5672, 15672, 9000, and 8081** are available on your machine.*
+3. Start the app using Docker Compose: `docker-compose up`<br>
+*Note: Ensure that ports **5672, 15672, 9000, and 8081** are available on your machine.*

 Once all components are running, the app will update the weather data in the database and recalculate the weather scores.
 For demonstration purposes, the weather data is updated frequently (every 3 minutes).
 The current weather scores can be accessed at: http://localhost:8081/scores.